 users, and resources on a particular non-CP Linux/Unix box.
 For the CP server, see

 recreated on empty machines with a newly installed operating system.

-See also how to recover H-Sphere Unix servers in
+See how to recover H-Sphere services (logical servers).

 Servers are recreated by means of a Perl script inluded into H-Sphere